vaporeyes/josh.bot/README.md

 ## API Reference

 All endpoints return JSON.
-Write endpoints require an `x-api-key` header. `GET /v1/status` is the only public (unauthenticated) route.
+Write endpoints require an `x-api-key` header. `GET /v1/status` and `GET /v1/metrics` are the only public (unauthenticated) routes.

 ### Status